 - Dear [Company Name] Team,

-Your cover letter is for selling yourself and your skills.
-(See what hard and soft skills employers are looking for.)
 You can lead with an impressive accomplishment featuring quantifiable results or a belief statement that matches the organization’s values and goals.

 Another good way to create an effective opening is by conveying your passion and enthusiasm.
 If you’re a genuine fan of the company, let it show.
-Or use your passion for your craft to market yourself as a driven candidate.
+Or, use your passion for your craft to market yourself as a driven candidate.

 “It should be about the employer’s needs: ‘The special assignment that I brought in under budget and ahead of schedule at XYZ is directly relevant to your…'”, Horowitz suggests as an example.
 “It should be written in an informal tone and convey why you’re a terrific candidate without sounding like bragging.”

-Closing Paragraph
+Closing Paragraph Example

 Once you’ve completed your closing paragraph, all that’s left is to add a professional closing salutation.
 You can keep it simple with these examples: